mortinger91/header-only-cpp-mysql/README.md

 # easy-cpp-mysql
 Very easy HEADER-ONLY C++ Mysql Wrapper

-Only .h file, just past it into your project
+Only .h file, just paste it into your project

 Following, a few more informations:
 * build instructions